Nayruden/sortcraft/README.md

 ## ⚙️ **Configuration**

-SortCraft configuration is stored in `config/sortcraft/`:
+Sortcraft configuration is stored in `config/sortcraft/`:

 ```
 config/sortcraft/